Roofing: Select the Best Defense for Your Climate

 Valleys are areas where two adjoining sloped roof planes intersect on a roof, creating a “V”-shaped depression.

-Publisher’s Note: This content is made possible by our Today’s Homeowner Campaign Sponsors: Whirlpool and Carrier.
+Publisher’s Note: This content is made possible by our Today’s Homeowner Campaign Sponsors: Whirlpool, Carrier and Jinko Solar.
 These companies take sustainability seriously, in both their products and their operations.
 Learn more about building and buying homes that are more affordable and less resource intensive.